These notes are no substitute for getting good taildragger instruction from an experienced instructor.

 Flying with an instructor is the best way to learn.

-One way to setup for a STOL approach is to reduce engine power in level flight until airspeed begins to reduce - this requires raising the nose as the speed decreases.
+One way to practice the setup for a STOL approach is to reduce engine power in level flight until airspeed begins to reduce - this requires raising the nose as the speed decreases.
 At 75kt select F2, and then F3 at 65kts.
 When the prop spinner is just touching the horizon, start a descent, while holding the spinner visually on the horizon.
-This puts the AOA in the right place.
+This puts the AOA in approximately the right place for the approach.
 On final approach select F4 and maintain an approach speed of 50 KTAS.
+The aircraft nose can be lowered slightly to touch the spinner on the aim point for better visibility, or it can be kept on the horizon.

 In this attitude if the nose is raised further the aircraft will descend at a steeper angle.